Sydney Ancher: Notable Projects

+Recognition

+In 1945 Ancher was awarded the prestigious Sulman Medal for his own house in Killara.

+In later years he dedicated himself to architectural education, receiving the RAIA Gold Medal in 1975 for his efforts.

+In 2007 the ACT Chapter of the Australian Institute of Architects recognised his legacy with the Sydney Ancher Award as the named award for Residential Architecture, Multiple Housing.

 Family life

 On 26 November 1926 he married Aaletha Ethel Hasemer, a stenographer, at the Presbyterian Church, Mosman, Australia.

-Retirement
+Death

 Ancher retired in 1966.
 His wife died in 1970 and he died on 8 December 1979 in hospital at Waratah.
 He was cremated.